 How the NCCPE can help

-The NCCPE runs various evaluation courses, and can offer bespoke consultancy and training.
+The NCCPE runs various evaluation courses, and we can offer bespoke consultancy and training.
 Do get in touch if you could like advice or guidance about what we can offer.